dk/Prima/README.md

 start with the main manual page.

 Visit http://www.prima.eu.org/ for the recent versions of the toolkit.
-You can use cvs update feature to keep in touch.
+You can use github.com/dk/Prima to keep in touch.
 The mailing list on the toolkit is available, you can ask questions there.
 See the Prima homepage for details.

 COPYRIGHT